Skip to Content

-Columbus Wrongful Death Attorney Acting as Your Advocate During a Difficult Time
+Columbus Wrongful Death Lawyer Acting as Your Advocate During a Difficult Time

 Ohio’s wrongful death statute, which is codified at Section 2125.01 et seq. of the Ohio Revised Code, permits an individual to file a lawsuit on behalf of the deceased person when the death is a result of negligence or a wrongful act.
 It is a distinct cause of action that provides monetary compensation for damages suffered after a death occurs.
 Some common causes of action include medical malpractice, car accidents, elder abuse, and defective products.
 Anytime a death was caused by another’s willful or negligent act, there is potential for a wrongful death claim.
 A wrongful death case is very complicated, as such, it necessitates a competent and caring Columbus wrongful death attorney.